-DHDC 4503 Trends and Issues in Dental Hygiene 3 credit hours (Online)

-This course will address current trends and issues affecting the dental/dental hygiene profession.
+DHDC 4503 Professional Communications 3 credit hours (Online) This course will address current trends and issues affecting the dental/dental hygiene profession.
 In-depth discussions will explore the profession with critical analysis in the areas of dental hygiene education, research, and clinical practice.
 Student will work in teams to engage and facilitate on-line discussions.
 The final course project will focus on one or more of these issues.